kosmalex/tiny_processor/README.md

 <p align=center> <img src="figs/TP-IO.png" alt="figs/TP-IO.png" width="800"/> </p>

 #### Switches ( ui_in[7:0] )
 - **SW[0]**: Switch the display on/off.
-When the display is off the 7-segment display freezes at the zero value.
-When it is on, the value of SW [5:2] is fed as an address to both memories of the processor to display their contents.
+When the switch is off the 7-segment display shows nothing.
+When it is on, the displayed contents are dependent on the SW[7:6] values.
 - **SW[1]**: Choose which bits of a Byte to display.
 When this switch is on, Byte[7:4] is displayed, and when it's off, Byte[3:0] is displayed.
-- **SW[5:2]**: These provide the register's address when SW[0] is on.
+- **SW[5:2]**: These provide the register's address when SW[0] is on and the processor has finished execution (It is in its `IDLE` state).
 All registers that can be used as a GPR register can be displayed.
 - **SW[6]**: When this switch is turned on, data from the instruction memory is displayed.
 When it's off, data from the register file is shown.
 - **SW[7]**: This enables the animation of the 7-segment display.
 When it is turned on, the 7-segment display is directly fed by the animation register ($x9$).

 #### Outputs ( uo_out[7:0] )